This is the multi-page printable view of this section. Click here to print.

 • kube-monitoring Plugin installed to have at least one Prometheus instance running in the cluster

-The plugin works by factory default with anonymous access enabled.
-If you use the standard configuration in the kube-monitoring plugin, the data source and some k8s-monitoring dashboards are already pre-installed.
+The plugin works by default with anonymous access enabled.
+If you use the standard configuration in the kube-monitoring plugin, the data source and some kubernetes-operations dashboards are already pre-installed.

 Step 1: Add your dashboards